 Dr Donna Yates

-She completed her PhD in Archaeology at the University of Cambridge in 2012 looking at the legal, social, and professional construction of archaeology and heritage in the rapidly changing social and political climate of modern Bolivia.
+She completed her PhD in Archaeology at the University of Cambridge looking at the legal, social, and political construction of archaeology and heritage in the rapidly changing social and political climate of modern Bolivia.
 Her first degree was in Archaeology at Boston University with a focus on Mesoamerica.
 She went on to complete an MPhil in Archaeological Heritage and Museums at Cambridge.
 Her MPhil thesis documented the market for illicit South American antiquities at US-based auctions.